Feudalism

 Papal Nephew

-The term 'nephew' (nipote, in Italian) was applied to the children, which though claimed as those of the pope's siblings, were understood to be the pope's own illegitimate children.
-The fathering of illegitimate children was common practice throughout the history of the Papacy, but during the Renaissance, especially under corrupt popes such as Pope Sixtus IV, the position of the papal nephew rose to new heights, as nephews were given influential positions and high salaries.
+The term “nephew” (nipote, in Italian) was applied to the children, which though claimed as those of the pope’s siblings, were understood to be the pope’s own illegitimate children.
+The fathering of illegitimate children was common practice throughout the Renaissance, especially under corrupt popes such as Pope Sixtus IV, the position of the papal “nephew” rose to new levels, as “nephews” were given influential positions and high salaries.
 This practice of nepotism was one way in which the Church became morally discredited during the Renaissance.

 The Prince

-Written by Niccolo Machiavelli, The Prince was a guidebook for the ruler Machiavelli hoped would eventually unite Italy to drive out foreign threats.
-The Prince argues that it is better for a ruler to be feared than loved, and has served as a handbook by European leaders for centuries since its publishing in 1513.
-SparkNote on the Prince.
+Written by Niccolò Machiavelli, The Prince was a guidebook for the ruler Machiavelli hoped would eventually unite Italy to drive out foreign threats that was written in 1513.
+The Prince argues that it is better for a ruler to be feared than loved.